shopware/docs/guides/plugins/plugins/framework/data-handling/writing-data.md

 }
 ```

 Once again: An array of arrays, since you can delete more than one entry at once.
-The data arrays only have to contain the ID of the entity to be deleted, and that's we're doing here.
+The data arrays only have to contain the ID of the entity to be deleted.

 ### Assigning associated data